 According to Chloe Vezina, a student in the camp, their journals are black, "because the night sky is black."
 She said she likes studying Venus the most, because it is gold, which is one of her favorite colors.

 her side all morning is her friend Greta Knapp.
 Her mother, Margaret Knapp, said her daughter will be entering kindergarten at Park City Day School in the fall.
-She she signed her daughter up for the camp because she loves astronomy.

 "We have just always been outdoors as a family and bought a telescope for her and her younger sister, so we've seen Jupiter and its rings.
 They also really enjoy seeing the other planets at the planetarium in Salt Lake City," she said.
 "They just love the night sky, and when you're living in Park City, you have to take advantage of that."